isomerpages/moe-pasirrissec/_useful-links/Student Handbook.md

 <a href="https://go.gov.sg/prss2026handbook"><img src="/images/2026_Student_Handbook_Page_01.jpg"></a>

-Click to view, or scan the QR code to access it on your device
+Click the view the Student Handbook online or scan the QR code to access it on your device.

+The Student handbook is also available in PDF format for offline viewing and download. [here](/files/Useful%20Links/2026_Student_Handbook.pdf)

 ![](/images/https___go_gov_sg_prss2026handbook.png)